 Might Not Be a Great Fit For

-At almost $3,000, the 3156HR bariatric chair is not in the budget for everyone.
+At over $3,000, the 3156HR bariatric chair is not in the budget for everyone.
 If you’ve had issues breaking other chairs in the past, this is a solid investment to avoid those problems.

 Because of the capacity of the chair, making adjustments isn’t as intuitive as other products in the list.
 They are more design to provide customization to fit one user, with the intent of setting it up and not changing again.